-the last six years has helped stock become a more attractive form of consideration for buyers and sellers alike, both to address possible absolute and relative valuation issues and to minimize deal risks that arise in transactions where all or part of the cash component relies on debt financing.
-Despite what appears to be a return to market equilibrium compared to the turmoil of 2008 and 2009, shocks like the European sovereign debt crisis in mid-2012 remind us that systemic risk is the known unknown that must be addressed in structuring every deal.
+In a relatively stable market, the use of stock as deal consideration provides a prospective purchaser with transaction currency and allows target stockholders the opportunity to participate in potential upside.
+Relatively reduced market volatility overall since the upheavals in 2008 and 2009 have helped stock become a more attractive form of consideration for buyers and sellers alike, both to address possible absolute and relative valuation issues and to minimize deal risks that arise in transactions where all or part of the cash component relies on debt financing.
+However, 2015 saw ongoing reminders that systemic risk is inescapable, with the collapse in the Chinese equity markets in the second half of the year and the reappearance of long simmering issues in Europe, including Greece defaulting on IMF obligations in June.
+It will remain to be seen whether the pace of M&A activity seen in 2015 can continue through 2016 amid rising uncertainty over the strength of the economy both in the U.S. and globally, and the tightening of debt markets - particularly for private equity transactions - being felt at the end of 2015 and beginning of 2016.
 Although these fundamental market issues and the business decisions of any particular transaction are beyond the scope of this article, transactions using stock as consideration raise value and market risk issues that demand careful attention in any environment and must be addressed in the course of negotiation and drafting.
 This article provides a broad overview of the structural considerations that apply to the use of stock as all or part of transaction currency (especially in the mixed cash and stock context) and discusses some of the more prominent tools in the M&A toolkit to mitigate its attendant risks.

-Annexes A through K contain charts outlining the key attributes of selected transactions including stock or mixed consideration announced from 2004 through the end of 2014.
+Annexes A through L contain charts outlining the key attributes of selected transactions including stock or mixed consideration announced from 2004 through the end of 2015.